yansievre/yansievre.github.io/_projects/0_gameplay_demos.md

 - Movement during attacks, whether based on initial direction or current input.
 - Animation curves to adjust attack timings directly in Unity

-Even with all of these settings, achieving a satisfying balance seemed rather difficult.

 This experience has taught me that great gameplay, especially character controllers, comes from intricately integrating various disciplines and iterating constantly until everything clicks.

 {% include elements/video.html id="Yk2PdRQfA3o" %}